-- Molly Plexico, Thailand/Laos Country Director: Molly started with GVI as a staff member on GVI teaching and community development in Laos.
-She has a background in teaching and education and worked with Americorps before joining GVI.
-Molly now manages all of GVI's programs in Thailand and Laos. - Christine Theron, GVI Partnerships Manager: Christine has previously worked in NPO Operations Management, working with vulnerable girl youth and has a post graduate degree in Development Studies.
-She has a background in teaching and education and taught English in South Korea and Mexico before joining GVI. - Nicolette Cagle, Duke Engage Faculty Fellow; Lecturer with the Nicholas School of the Environment, Environmental Science & Policy Division.
+- Molly Plexico, Thailand/Laos Country Director: Molly started with GVI as a staff member in 2012 on GVI teaching and community development projects in Laos.
+She has a background in teaching and education and served with Americorps before joining GVI.
+Molly now manages all of GVI's programs in Thailand and Laos. - Melissa Torres, Vice President of Institutional Relations, GVI: Melissa Torres works with colleges and universities to develop innovative, service-learning, internship and volunteer programs.
+Melissa has worked in the international education field for almost 20 years, including time spent at three universities: Brown University, UNC-Chapel Hill, and Ohio State.
+She holds a BA in International Studies from Stonehill College and a Master's degree in Global Education from Ohio State University. - Nicolette Cagle, DukeEngage Faculty Fellow; Lecturer with the Nicholas School of the Environment, Environmental Science & Policy Division.
 Nicolette teaches courses emphasizing natural history and environmental education & communication.
 She is the Director of the Environmental Science Summer Program at Duke and Co-Director of the NSOE Communications Studio.